 The program teams will take every possible step to ensure a high level of satisfaction with all aspects of this program.
 However, if any problems or concerns should arise, we encourage participants to contact DNV GL immediately at the Program Hotline, 1-800-576-6405.
-If the staff on our hotline cannot resolve any concern or dispute to your satisfaction, please contact the DNV GL Program Manager, Ali Jones-Bey.
-If the issue cannot be resolved, DNV GL will contact the Program Manager for the East Bay Energy Watch for assistance.
-If still unresolved then we will contact PG&E to obtain assistance in resolving the issue.
-Although PG&E has no involvement in the design and delivery of this program, the CPUC has instructed PG&E to help resolve disputes or problems that are not satisfactorily addressed by the program staff.
+If the staff on our hotline cannot resolve any concern or dispute to your satisfaction, please contact the DNV GL Program Manager, Stephen Wolcott.
+If still unresolved then we will contact PG&E/MCE to obtain assistance in resolving the issue.
+Although PG&E/MCE is not involved in the design and delivery of this program, the CPUC has instructed PG&E/MCE to help resolve disputes or problems that are not satisfactorily addressed by the program staff.
 Finally, participants may contact the CPUC's Energy Division, if neither DNV GL, program implementers, and/or PG&E team members are able to resolve the dispute.